Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- comply with the Tripartite Guidelines on Fair Employment Practices (eg, it must not be discriminatory regarding job requirements); and
+- comply with the Tripartite Guidelines on Fair Employment Practices (eg, it cannot be discriminatory in relation to the job requirements); and

 - run for at least 14 calendar days before the employment pass application is made.

-- the company has fewer than 25 employees;
+- the business has fewer than 10 employees;

-- the fixed-monthly salary for the vacant position is S$12,000 or above;
+- the fixed monthly salary for the vacant position is S$15,000 or more;

 - the job is for short-term contingency purposes (ie, less than one month in duration).